Entertainers perform a variety of acts, such as dance, drama or acrobatics, to entertain an audience.

 - able to communicate ideas and feelings

-- outgoing, confident and comfortable working in front of an audience and dealing with potentially negative feedback
+- outgoing, confident and comfortable working in front of an audience

 - adaptable, as they need to be able to respond to the audience